arielbk/YDKJS-Blog/Scope and Closures/README.md

 ```
 In this case, although the variables a, b and c have been declared in the global scope, their values within the function scope will be returned because they are the first that are found.

-Look up occurs first within the bar function, then the foo function.
-At this point the variables are found, thus the look up stops.
+Lookup occurs first within the bar function, then the foo function.
+At this point the variables are found, thus the lookup stops.
 This is a case in which the inner variables *shadow* those in the global scope.

-### Cheating Lexical
+### Cheating Lexical Scope
 There are some ways to 'cheat' lexical scope, but they are generally frowned upon and lead to poorer performance.
 Basically, you should avoid them because they are not worth the performance tradeoff.

 `eval()` is one way - it can insert dynamically produced code as if it were there from the start, and thus modify lexical scope.
 In strict mode, however, it creates its own scope.